Layne is a natural health enthusiast and has a technical medical background. She loves sharing her favorite health findings with others.

 Why Do I Feel Depressed in the Winter?

-If you're like me and your mood takes a slump once fall or winter comes around and you live in the Northern Hemisphere, you may be suffering from seasonal mood disorder or seasonal affective disorder (SAD).
+If you're like me and your mood takes a slump once fall or winter comes around, you may be suffering from seasonal mood disorder or seasonal affective disorder (SAD).
 The condition is marked by a change in mood when the amount of sunlight during the day begins to decrease.

 If you think about it from a biological standpoint, it really makes sense.
 Animals go into hibernation and normal activities decrease, and since humans are indeed animals, we can't deny that we are sensitive to the same natural changes.
 In fact, our circadian rhythm which controls our sleep cycles and hormonal balance in the body is extremely susceptible and even controlled by light cycles (as with all living things).